 I first got a proper bike three years ago when my running buddy got bad knees.
 I instantly realised that small women can get up hills quite quickly and my cycling adventure began.
 I like to do the odd sportive and triathlon but mainly like to get out the house.
 I’m passionate about getting more women on bikes and have been a British Cycling Breeze Champion for a couple of years.
 I’m excited about using my coaching qualification to help more women and kids catch the cycling bug.

-I am a runner turned cyclist and try and get out on the roads as much as possible feeding my Strava addiction.
-You'll also catch me on Zwift cycling up virtual mountains!
+I am a runner turned triathlete and try and get out on my bike as much as possible feeding my Training Peaks and Strava addiction.
+You'll also catch me on Zwift cycling up virtual mountains and organising the club rides!
 Triathlons are my thing and if I can help in any way then give me a shout.
-When the legs allow I like going as fast as possible whether up or down hill!
+When the legs allow I like going as fast as possible whether up or down hill for as long as possible!

 The Coasters have rekindled my love for cycling, be it on the road or in the mud.
 In the past I’ve cycled John O’Groats to Lands End, cycled through the Pyrenees, and solo from Roscoff to the south of France.
 I’ve always tried to keep fit... what better way of doing it than with a great bunch of people out in some of the best countryside in the country.